-Administrative Requirement/ Cost Item Reference/Citation Description ls annual approval available?
+Administrative Requirement/ Cost Item Reference/Citation Description Is annual approval available?
 2 CFR §200.313(a)(2); 45 CFR §75.320(c) Encumber the title of property acquired under a federal award.
 This will be required only for assets with value greater than \$5,000, based on FDOE Green Book instructions provided at state level.
-No 1 Equipment 2 CFR §200.313(e); 45 CFR §75.320(e) Instructions for disposition of equipment acquired under a federal award no longer needed for the original project or program or for other activities currently or previously supported by a federal awarding agency.
+No Equipment Instructions for disposition of equipment acquired under a federal award no longer needed for the original project or program or for other activities currently or previously supported by a federal awarding agency.
 This will be required only for assets with value greater than \$5,000, based on FDOE Green Book instructions provided at state level.
-No 1 Equipment and 2 CFR §200.439(b)(1); 45 CFR §75.439(b)(1) Direct charge capital expenditures for general purpose equipment, buildings and land.
-No 1 other capital expenditures 2 CFR §200.439(b)(2); 45 CFR §75.439(b)(2) Capital expenditures for special purpose equipment.
-No 1 2 CFR§200.439(b)(3); 45 CFR §75.439(b)(3) Capital expenditures for improvements to land, buildings, or equipment that materially increase their value or useful life.
-No 1 Exchange rates 2 CFR §200.440(a); 45 CFR §75.440(a) Cost increases for fluctuations in exchange rates which results in the need for additional federal funding or significantly reduce the scope of the project.
-No 1 Fines, penalties, damages and other settlements 2 CFR §200.441; 45 CFR §75.441 Costs resulting from non-Federal entity violations of, alleged violations of, or failure to comply with, Federal, state, tribal, local or foreign laws and regulations.
-No 1 2 CFR § 200.201(b)(5); 45 CFR § 75.201 paragraph (b)(5)Changes in principal investigator, proj project partner, or scope of effort.
-Changes in principal investigator, project leader, project partner, or scope of effort.
-No 1 Fixed amount subawards 2 CFR §200.332; 45 CFR §75.353 Provide subawards based on fixed amounts up to the Simplified Acquisition Threshold, provided the subawards meet the requirements for fixed amount awards in 2 CFR §200.201 or 45 CFR §75.353.
-No 1
+No Equipment and 2 CFR §200.439(b)(1); 45 CFR §75.439(b)(1) Direct charge capital expenditures for general purpose equipment, buildings and land.
+No Equipment and other capital expenditures 2 CFR §200.439(b)(2); 45 CFR §75.439(b)(2) Capital expenditures for special purpose equipment.
+No 2 CFR§200.439(b)(3); 45 CFR §75.439(b)(3) Capital expenditures for improvements to land, buildings, or equipment that materially increase their value or useful life.
+No Exchange rates 2 CFR §200.440(a); 45 CFR §75.440(a) Cost increases for fluctuations in exchange rates which results in the need for additional federal funding or significantly reduce the scope of the project.
+No damages and 2 CFR §200.441; 45 of, alleged violations of, or fail Costs resulting from non-Federal entity violations of, alleged violations of, or failure to comply with, Federal, state, tribal, local or foreign laws and regulations.
+No Fixed amount awards 2 CFR § 200.201(b)(5); 45 CFR § 75.201(b)(5) Changes in principal investigator, project leader, project partner, or scope of effort.
+No Fixed amount subawards 2 CFR §200.332; 45 CFR §75.353 Provide subawards based on fixed amounts up to the Simplified Acquisition Threshold, provided the subawards meet the requirements for fixed amount awards in 2 CFR §200.201 or 45 CFR §75.201.
+No